-Please realize that although this guide was written to help you better prepare for your time abroad, and that all of the information available at the time of publishing has been used, it is impossible for any single resource to answer all of your questions.
+Please realize that although this guide was written to help you better prepare for your time abroad, and that all the information available at the time of publishing has been used, it is impossible for any single resource to answer all your questions.
 We strongly encourage you to contact your peer advisor, the Center for International Education (CIE) study abroad staff, and Chinese students on campus with your specific questions.
+You should also make use of the additional written and web resources listed towards the end of this guide.